zsfelber/qmlweb/README.md

 6. [@zsfelber/qmlweb](https://github.com/zsfelber/qmlweb).

 Intended to fix parse errors (like that of readonly property) and maybe another simple bugs which prevent my actual qml model to be compiled and used..
+As time has gone, I found the whole code needed a  serious refresh impulse which I did.
+These made my branch something might be called "QmlWeb2", in fact-
+I haven't yet given a name.
+Just enjoy despite these are my Anonymous Updates.

 Added:
 Understand my qmlweb-parser extensions: